mewais/CSLPQ/README.md

 Because of dependency on Atomic128, you must compile with the `-Wno-strict-aliasing` flag enabled.

 ## License
 The atomic_shared_ptr library is licensed under the BSD license.
-The rest is licensed under the MIT license.
+The rest is licensed under the CC-BY-NC-SA 4.0 License - see the [LICENSE](LICENSE) file for details.